awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.8.14, November 28, 2017 =
+* Fix: Sales exports did not always include all payments from the last day of the range selected.
+* Fix: Negative item fees can apply to same item multiple times if it's the same product.
+* Fix: Campaign strings on Integrations were not consistent.

 = 2.8.13, November 20, 2017 =
 * Fix: Cart details incorrectly reported item quantity as 0 in some cases.